LeaderPortfolio

 Early Life

-James Jannard was born in Los Angeles, California, in 1949.
-He grew up in Alhambra, California, where his family owned a pharmacy.
-He attended the University of Southern California School of Pharmacy but dropped out after clashing with professors.
-He then traveled the Southwest on a motorcycle.
+James H. Jannard was born in Los Angeles, California, on June 8, 1949.
+Growing up in Alhambra, California, he came from a family with a pharmacy background.
+After graduating from Alhambra High School, he attended the University of Southern California (USC) School of Pharmacy.
+However, he dropped out after a disagreement with professors.

 Rise to Success